 - For a thinner consistency, remove the mixture from the heat immediately after it melts and let cool (do not boil).

-- Drizzle over a warm cup of hot chocolate
+- Drizzle over a warm cup of hot chocolate.

-- Drizzle over chocolate strawberry kabobs
+- Drizzle over homemade brownies.

-EASY Hot Fudge
+Hot Fudge Sauce Recipe

 Ingredients